flaper87/obsidian-kaffelogic-plugin/README.md

 to enable the Kaffelogic plugin.
 Finally, configure the various paths in the Kaffelogic settings and start importing your logs.

+# HotKey

+The default hotkey for the import command is: `Alt+k` and it can be changed through the hotkey's menu.

 # Settings

 The settings section allows for: